devcontainers/images/src/codespaces/README.md

 Access to the Anaconda repository is covered by the [Anaconda Terms of Service](https://aka.ms/vscode-remote/conda/terms), which may require some organizations to obtain a commercial license from Anaconda. **However**, when this dev container or its associated image is used with GitHub Codespaces or GitHub Actions, **all users are permitted** to use the Anaconda Repository through the service, including organizations normally required by Anaconda to obtain a paid license for commercial activities.
 Note that third-party packages may be licensed by their publishers in ways that impact your intellectual property, and are used at your own risk.

-## Using this definition
+## Using this image

-While the definition itself works unmodified, you can also directly reference pre-built versions of `.devcontainer/Dockerfile` by using the `image` property in `.devcontainer.json` or updating the `FROM` statement in your own  `Dockerfile` to:
+While the definition itself works unmodified, you can also directly reference pre-built versions of `Dockerfile` by using the `image` property in `.devcontainer.json` or updating the `FROM` statement in your own  `Dockerfile` to:

 `mcr.microsoft.com/devcontainers/universal:1-linux`

 Alternatively, you can use the contents of the `Dockerfile` to fully customize your container's contents or to build it for a container host architecture not supported by the image.

-### Adding the definition to a project or codespace

-Given its size, we do not recommend extending this image.
-However, you can add it to a project or codespace as follows:

-1. If this is your first time using a development container, please see getting started information on [setting up](https://aka.ms/vscode-remote/containers/getting-started) Remote-Containers or [creating a codespace](https://aka.ms/ghcs-open-codespace) using GitHub Codespaces.

-2. To use the pre-built image:
-   1. Start VS Code and open your project folder or connect to a codespace.
-   2. Press <kbd>F1</kbd> select and **Add Development Container Configuration Files...** command for **Remote-Containers** or **Codespaces**.
-   3. Select this definition.

-3. To build a custom version of the image instead (which can take upwards of 30 mins):
-   1. Clone this repository locally.
-   2. Start VS Code and open your project folder or connect to a codespace.
-   3. Use your local operating system's file explorer to drag-and-drop the locally cloned copy of the `.devcontainer` folder for this definition into the VS Code file explorer for your opened project or codespace.
-   4. Update `.devcontainer.json` to reference `"dockerfile": "base.Dockerfile"`.

-4. After following step 2 or 3, the contents of the `.devcontainer` folder in your project can be adapted to meet your needs.

-5. Finally, press <kbd>F1</kbd> and run **Remote-Containers: Reopen Folder in Container** or **Codespaces: Rebuild Container** to start using the definition.n.

 ## License